Street maintenance and drainage

 The City carries out the following drainage maintenance works each year:

-This is a process of vacuuming out silt and rubbish build up and generally occurs in April and September each year in approximately 800 locations.
+- Pipe educting - This is a process of vacuuming out silt and rubbish build up and generally occurs in April and September each year in approximately 800 locations.
 In high blockage areas such as new development areas, educing also occurs prior to winter and as required.

-This is a process where cameras are inserted into pipelines to assess root intrusion.
+- Root cutting - This is a process where cameras are inserted into pipelines to assess root intrusion.
 High pressure water jets and root cutting equipment are then used to remove identified root growth.

-Drainage infrastructure is regularly inspected and any defects are passed on to our maintenance teams to repair.
+- Drainage infrastructure inspections - Drainage infrastructure is regularly inspected and any defects are passed on to our maintenance teams to repair.

-The City has embarked on a program to draw plans and record all pipe and manhole information.
+- Drainage projects - The City has embarked on a program to draw plans and record all pipe and manhole information.
 This ambitious project will allow data analysis to be done by computer in order to determine areas in need of future upgrading works.